Mutton mappas is so good made with mutton or lamb. Give this Keralan lamb curry a try!

-The first meal I ever ordered in Kerala was Mutton Mappas or Keralan lamb curry.
+The first meal my wife and I ever ordered in Kerala was Mutton Mappas or Keralan lamb curry.
 It was our first night stay near Munnar.

-Good Asian butchers will be able to supply you with the exact cuts of lamb or mutton you need as curry cuts on the bone are asked for often.
-However, if eating meat in a curry on the bone isn’t your thing, just ask them to cube it for you.
+Good Asian butchers will be able to supply you with the exact cuts of lamb or mutton.
+Ask for curry cuts on the bone are these are asked for often.

 What makes this Keralan lamb curry a ‘mappas’?